Reaction Network Analysis of Metabolic Insulin Signaling: Summary and Outlook

-For the ACR analysis, we have shown that the subnetworks $\mathscr{N}_2$ and $\mathscr{N}_{10}$ satisfy condition ($ii.a$) of the Meshkat et al criterion (Theorem \ref{thm:23}), but the state variables $X_6$ and $X_{20}$ have ACR for all rate constants only in their respective subnetwork.
+For the ACR analysis, we have shown that subnetworks $\mathscr{N}_2$ and $\mathscr{N}_{10}$ satisfy the Meshkat et al criterion, but species $X_6$ and $X_{20}$ (which come from the said subnetworks) have ACR for all rate constants only in their respective subnetwork.
 This implies that the stability of the equilibria is only within the subnetworks and not for the whole network.
-Upon implementing the algorithm of \cite{FOMF2021}, however, we found that the system had ACR in 8 species.
-This restricts the variability of the positive equilibria and also suggests that this ``structural source of robustness" may be an important factor in the system's overall robustness.
-For the rate constants used in the study of \cite{SEDA2002}, we have verified that species $X_2, \ldots, X_8$, and $X_{20}$ indeed have stable ACR.
+Upon implementing the algorithm of Fontanil et al \cite{FOMF2021}, however, we found that the system had ACR in 8 species.
+This restricts the variability of the positive equilibria and also suggests that this ``structural source of robustness'' may be an important factor in the system's overall robustness.
+However, overall there is still a high variation in equilibria composition due to the lack of ACR species in the deficiency 7 subnetwork of the network's deficiency-oriented coarsening.
+For the rate constants used in the study of Sedaghat et al \cite{SEDA2002}, we have verified that species $X_2, \ldots, X_8$, and $X_{20}$ indeed have stable ACR.
 Interestingly, $X_{20}$, i.e., the insulin-regulated glucose transporter GLUT4, plays an important role in glucose energy metabolism.